 Is your website pulling its weight when it comes to helping your spa or massage practice grow?
 Today a website is one of the most important marketing and sales tools you have.
 That’s because the vast majority of today’s consumers — 97 percent — go online to search for products and services, according to a recent.

-For starters, your website needs to look good and make searching for your services and the retail products easy.
-From there, it needs to have functionality — online booking, ecommerce capabilities, special events calendar — to begin an engagement with a client or prospect.
+For starters, your website needs to look good and make searching for your services and retail products easy.
+From there, it needs to have functionality — online booking, eCommerce capabilities, special events calendar — to begin an engagement with a client or prospect.

 As you review your website, ask yourself the following questions:

 Your website may be the first place where prospective clients interact with your spa or massage practice, and clients frequently return for updated information on your products and service.
 That’s why your website needs to convey your brand — your promise, personality, and industry position — in graphics, design elements, and content elements to assure clients of a consistent experience in dealing with your business.

 Does it reflect your current offering